 Because of their common history, France and Tunisia still have a very strong relationship.
 In fact, France remains Tunisia’s main customer and supplier.
 Exports from France to Tunisia amount to €3.4 billion while imports total €4 billion.

-In order to best meet the needs of its clients on the Tunisian market, Simon Associés has entered into a transnational agreement with the law firm El Aejeri Lawyers.
+In order to meet the needs of its customers on the Tunisian market, Simon Associés has developed privileged relations with economic and legal partners locally.

 En poursuivant votre navigation sur ce site, vous acceptez l’utilisation de Cookies pour vous proposer des publicités ciblées adaptées à vos centres d’intérêts et réaliser des statistiques de visitesAccepterEn savoir plus